haskell/pvp/v1.1/pvp-specification.md

 package may cause extra non-orphan instances to be exported and thus force a minor version change.

 1. *Other changes*.
-Otherwise, e.g. if change consist only of corrected documentation, non-visible change to allow different dependency range etc.
+Otherwise, e.g. if the change consists only of corrected documentation, non-visible change to allow a different dependency range etc.
 *A.B.C* **MAY** remain the same (other version components may change).

 1. *Client specification*.
 Hence *A.B.C* uniquely identifies the API.
 A client